HOME :: WHAT'S NEW :: PROJECTS :: SAILING :: MAINTENANCE :: RESOURCES

 Working around the bow required some quick movement and careful brushing, to maintain the wet edge, cover all surfaces and avoid messing up the nearby paint, but soon I was past the bow and working back down the starboard side towards the stern again.
 I had to add more reducer to the paint several times as I went along, as it became slightly more difficult to brush; the extra thinner made things much easier again, ensuring that the paint would flow out properly.
 I finished up where I started beneath the counter.
 Total time: about 1 1/2 - 2 hours.

-I am pleased with the painting results.
-The hull looks great, and is extremely glossy--it looks like the paint is still wet even when it is dry.
+I was pleased with the painting results.
+The hull looked great, and was extremely glossy and smooth--it looked like the paint was still wet even when it is dry.
 I don't think this sort of lasting gloss can be obtained with anything but a high quality liner polyurethane paint system like Awlgrip, and it should last for 10 years or more with little appreciable deterioration--barring some unforeseen circumstance.
 I think the extra cost is worth it.

 Flaws?
 Ok, there are some.
 Are they noticeable to anyone but me?
 No. There are one or two small drips that will be impossible to see once the boat is in the water, and a few areas where bugs got into the wet paint; removing them after the paint dried left only very small marks that will be invisible to anyone.
 Who knows, I may even lose track of where these flaws are--and believe me, right now I know where they all are!
 Despite a part of me that is tempted to sand and repaint one more time, I think I have gotten the best finish I realistically could under the conditions--that is to say, it is about 95%, and equally as good as many professionally sprayed boats I have seen.
 Of course, I have seen flawless pro jobs, but I can't complain at my own results.
 As far as being able to tell is was brushed instead of sprayed, you can't--except for the lack of orange peel that you might see in a spray job.